First Crusade

 In what has become known as the Princes' Crusade, members of the high nobility and their followers embarked in late-summer 1096 and arrived at Constantinople between November and April the following year.
 This was a large feudal host led by notable Western European princes: southern French forces under Raymond IV of Toulouse and Adhemar of Le Puy; men from Upper and Lower Lorraine led by Godfrey of Bouillon and his brother Baldwin of Boulogne; Italo-Norman forces led by Bohemond of Taranto and his nephew Tancred; as well as various contingents consisting of northern French and Flemish forces under Robert Curthose of Normandy, Stephen of Blois, Hugh of Vermandois, and Robert II of Flanders.
 In total and including non-combatants, the forces are estimated to have numbered as many as 100,000.

 The crusader forces gradually arrived in Anatolia.
 With Kilij Arslan absent, a Frankish attack and Byzantine naval assault during the Siege of Nicaea in June 1097 resulted in an initial crusader victory.
 In July, the crusaders won the Battle of Dorylaeum, fighting Turkish lightly armoured mounted archers.
 After a difficult march through Anatolia, the crusaders began the Siege of Antioch, capturing the city in June 1098.
 Jerusalem, then ruled by the Fatimids, was reached in June 1099, and the ensuing Siege of Jerusalem culminated in the Crusader armies storming and capturing the city on 15 July 1099, during which assault a large fraction of the residents were massacred.
 A Fatimid counterattack was repulsed later that year at the Battle of Ascalon, which marked the end of the First Crusade.
-Afterwards, the majority of the crusaders returned home.
+Afterwards, most of the crusaders returned home.